 Everything edible that is ripe, raw, fresh and whole is food.
 Real food doesn't have ingredients (no need to read the label).
 Real food *is* the ingredient.
 And don't forget to chew...

 Exactly!
 If you are buying peas and the label has 10 ingredients, it is not peas.
 I call that list UI’s.
-If you see unidentifiable ingredients, be aware.
+If you see unidentifiable ingredients, beware.
 There was a chain of Natural Foods stores in CA called REAL FOODS.
 I loved that name.
 IF there WAS a store that could claim to have only real food, it would be the size of the old-time markets.
 The bread aisle in GIANT grocery has virtually no real bread.
 Whole Foods would not take up an entire block either.
 I miss the small markets and coffee shops with owners who took pride in their work and established a relationship with the community.
 Plus they provided starter jobs for young people who had to learn about customer service and employees could be fired without being sued right out of business.

 I used to love tortilla chips.
 Especially tasty at 10 PM when the part of my brain that has common sense had gone to sleep and the other manipulative synapses convinced me that just a few would be fine.
 Except that “just a few” could fit in a large bowl.
 Heartburn the following morning was a small price to pay…until it wasn’t.